-You can retake the Placement Assessment up to four additional times to improve your score.
+You can retake the Placement Assessment two additional times to improve your score.
 (The highest score will be used for math placement).
 Students are required to work in the Prep and Learning Modules for a specific amount of time prior to each Placement Assessment to increase success.

-- 2nd attempt—required to complete 3 hours of work in the Prep and Learning Modules before attempting assessment.
+- 2nd attempt—required to complete a minimum of 5 hours of work in the Prep and Learning Modules before attempting assessment.

-- 3rd attempt—required to complete 3 additional hours of work in the Prep and Learning Modules before attempting assessment.
+- 3rd attempt—required to complete a minimum of 5 additional hours of work in the Prep and Learning Modules before attempting assessment.

 What are ALEKS Knowledge Checks?

 While working in a Prep and Learning Module, you will periodically complete a Knowledge Check to make sure you have mastered the topics you gained in Learning Mode.
 If you do not show mastery during the Knowledge Check, the topics will be added back into your Learning Pie so you can review them again.

 Does progress in an ALEKS Prep and Learning Module count toward placement?

 No. You must complete a new Placement Assessment to change your placement result.
 Select the placement tab in the upper right corner of the ALEKS page to start a new Placement Assessment.